cockroachdb/docs/src/current/v23.1/advanced-changefeed-configuration.md

 Adjusting `kv.closed_timestamp.target_duration` could have a detrimental impact on [follower reads]({% link {{ page.version.version }}/follower-reads.md %}).
 If you are using follower reads, refer to the [`kv.rangefeed.closed_timestamp_refresh_interval`](#kv-rangefeed-closed_timestamp_refresh_interval) cluster setting instead to ease changefeed impact on foreground SQL latency.
 {{site.data.alerts.end}}

 `kv.closed_timestamp.target_duration` controls the target [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) lag duration, which determines how far behind the current time CockroachDB will attempt to maintain the closed timestamp.
-For example, with the default value, if the current time is `12:30:00` then CockroachDB will attempt to keep the closed timestamp at `12:29:57` by aborting or retrying ongoing requests that are below this time.
+For example, with the default value, if the current time is `12:30:00` then CockroachDB will attempt to keep the closed timestamp at `12:29:57` by possibly retrying or aborting ongoing writes that are below this time.

 A changefeed aggregates checkpoints across all ranges, and once the timestamp on all the ranges advances, the changefeed can then [checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).
 In the context of changefeeds, `kv.closed_timestamp.target_duration` affects how old the checkpoints will be, which will determine the latency before changefeeds can consider the history of an event complete.

-As a result, adjusting `kv.closed_timestamp.target_duration` can affect changefeeds encountering latency **and** changefeeds causing foreground SQL latency.
-In clusters running large-scale workloads, it may be helpful to:

-- **Decrease** the value for a lower changefeed emission latency — that is, the time from committing a write until the changefeed emits that event.
-- **Increase** the value to reduce the potential impact of changefeeds on SQL latency.
-This will lower the resource cost of changefeeds, which can be especially important for workloads with tables in the TB range of data.

-It is important to note that a changefeed at default configuration does not checkpoint more often than once every 30 seconds.
-When you create a changefeed with [`CREATE CHANGEFEED`]({% link {{ page.version.version }}/create-changefeed.md %}), you can adjust this with the [`min_checkpoint_frequency`]({% link {{ page.version.version }}/create-changefeed.md %}#min-checkpoint-frequency) option.

 #### `kv.rangefeed.closed_timestamp_refresh_interval`

-**Default:** `3s`
+**Default:** `0s`

 This setting controls the interval at which [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) updates are delivered to [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) and in turn emitted as a [changefeed checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).